-Family trust election
+5a Family trust election status

-Print at the code from table 3 below for the income year, which has been specified in the family trust election.
-If the trustees of the fund or trust have not made or are not making a family trust election, do not choose a code from table 3.
+Write in the box at J the income year that has been specified in the family trust election.
+If the trustees of the fund or trust have not made or are not making a family trust election, do not complete the box at J.